-County cricketers past and present have the chance to play golf at some of the top courses in the country as members of the County Cricketers’ Golf Society which celebrates its 80th anniversary this year.
+County cricketers past and present have the chance to play golf at some of the top courses in the country as members of the County Cricketers’ Golf Society which is now in its 82nd year.

 The Society was formed in 1935 with the objective of providing “opportunities for occasional meetings on the golf course between County Cricketers and so revive friendships commenced on the cricket field.”